OCFL/extensions/README.md

 This repository contains community extensions to the [OCFL Specification and Implementation Notes](https://ocfl.io/).
 Extensions are a means of adding new functionality and documenting standards outside of the main OCFL specification process.
 For example, storage layout extensions define how OCFL object IDs are mapped to OCFL object root directories within an OCFL storage root.
 This mapping is outside of the scope of the OCFL specification, but is valuable information to capture so that repositories are self-describing and easily accessible using generic OCFL tooling.

 There are two types of extensions: community extensions and local extensions.
 Local extensions are maintained independently by individual institutions.
 They do not require review or approval and are often tailored to specific local use cases or infrastructure.

-In contrast, community extensions are submitted through pull requests, reviewed and approved by OCFL Editors, and must follow the review/merge policy.
+In contrast, community extensions are submitted through pull requests, reviewed and approved by OCFL Editors and other community members, and must follow the review/merge policy.
 These are intended for broad adoption and shared support across institutions.
 This is a community-driven repository.
 Community members are encouraged to contribute by submitting new extensions and reviewing others' submissions.

 See the current set of [adopted extensions](https://ocfl.github.io/extensions/) and [extensions open for review and discussion](https://github.com/OCFL/extensions/pulls).